zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

-# Installing DXP on WebLogic
+# Installing Liferay DXP on WebLogic

 Installing Liferay DXP on WebLogic requires deploying the DXP WAR file, deploying DXP's dependencies, and configuring WebLogic Server for DXP.